 Qualifying education providers must submit a qualifying course application for each course that they propose to offer.
 You may not offer a qualifying course until you have received a course approval letter from the Commission.

 Qualifying real estate courses are those courses that are required for sales agent and broker pre-licensure and Sales Agent Apprentice Education (SAE).
 An approved qualifying education provider can request approval to offer a qualifying real estate course by filing the Qualifying Real Estate Course Application and paying the required fee.
-If a course has been revised to include specific topics and units, you must include the corresponding Qualifying Real Estate Course Approval Form.
+All qualifying courses have a corresponding Qualifying Real Estate Course Approval Form that identifies specific topics and subtopics required for course content.
+When submitting course applications that follow these guidelines, be sure to include a copy of the form with your application.
+TREC will also review 30-hour advanced courses on any qualifying course subject (listed below) or a course that combines multiple qualifying course subjects.
 You may not offer or advertise a course as approved until you have received written notice of approval from TREC.